lightdock/lightdock.github.io/tutorials/2UUY.md

 (31.4171143,  1.8570079, -6.3956223, -0.1058407, -0.4849369,  0.5997430, -0.6276482)    0    0  11.25395618  0 4.200   7.52800101
 ```

-## Generation of PDB complexes
+## Generate docked models

-Finally, to generate the final docked PDB structures, we will use the script <code>lgd_generate_conformations.py</code>.
+Finally, to generate the final docked structures in PDB format, we will use the script <code>lgd_generate_conformations.py</code>.
 We will need to run this script for each of the generated swarms and a given number of glowworms.
 Please note that, it is only possible to generated the docked conformations according to a single output file. **TIP** If you want to generate the full trajectory for a given <code>swarm</code>, you should independently generate the conformations for every output file.

 ```bash
 $ cd swarm_0